Torque (film): Cameos

+The hard rock band Monster Magnet appears in the nightclub playing the song "Master of Light".

 Dane Cook makes a cameo appearance as a tourist that runs into Henry.
 Jesse James of West Coast Choppers and Monster Garage makes a cameo appearance in the scene where Ford and Shane are talking inside the tent.
 Two of his custom choppers are used later in the movie as the bikes Henry James' drugs are stored in.
 Also, director Joseph Kahn can be spotted as a passenger during a train chase scene.
 Stuntman turned director Scott Waugh also makes a cameo appearance as the driver of the red Mitsubishi Eclipse.
 The Peterbilt 281 from Duel makes a cameo appearance chasing a Plymouth Valiant.